drevops/vortex/docs/onboarding.md

   ckeditor@4.3.2, https://www.ckeditor.com/archive/ckeditor_4.3.2.zip
   ```

-## 2. Adding Scaffold
+## 2. Adding Vortex

 - [ ] Create a new GitHub repository, if required:
   - [ ] Commit generic `README.md` file and push to `master` branch.
   - [ ] Create new branch `ci`, copy all files from existing repository and
     push to remote.
-- [ ] Add Scaffold configuration using installer script and follow
+- [ ] Add Vortex configuration using installer script and follow
   instructions in `README.md` file added to your project.
 You will need to
   commit some files and push them to remote.
 Note: try to rely on the
-  default configuration provided by Scaffold as much as possible
+  default configuration provided by Vortex as much as possible
   (otherwise you are assuming maintenance responsibility for this custom
   code).
 - [ ] Using list of **modules** from "Assessing current site" step, update